IBM/ada/README.md

 1. **Authorization**

     In order to encrypt/decrypt your keys, you need to set your `PRIV_KEY` and `API_KEY`.
-It's important to mention that ADA follows the [Fernet implementation](https://cryptography.io/en/latest/fernet/).
+It's important to mention that ADA follows the [Fernet implementation](https://cryptography.io/en/latest/fernet/) style.

 2. **Airflow database (Postgres)**

     In order to access your Airflow database (Postgres supported), you need to add all of your connection settings.
 It includes: database, host, username, password and port.
 Check [psycopg](https://www.psycopg.org/docs/) documentation for more details.

-&nbsp;

 If nothing is missing, your docker run command when testing locally should look like this: